aldebaran/qibuild/doc/source/beginner/qibuild/other/cmake.rst

 You may wonder why :cmake:function:`qi_stage_lib` does not use ``export``.

-There are several reaons but the main reason is that we did not like the idea of the "global CMake package registry".
+There are several reasons but the main reason is that we did not like the idea of the "global CMake package registry".

 One workflow we needed to support since the beginning was to be able to use the